DevOpsPlayground/DIY/playgrounds/October_2019/header.md

 Before we start, take a look at the directory structure of a fully fledged playbook.
 Click here:
 [Playbook directory structure](https://github.com/DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/blob/master/hierarchy_structure.md#hierarchy-structure-of-playbook).
 This is what we are aiming for ;-)

 To save time, I have already created some roles for you.
-Go back to the Web Terminal of your `control node`.
+Go back to the Web Terminal of your `workstation`.

 ### Step 7.1 The Webserver Role